SantiagoAOttolini/Final-engineering-project/README.md

 ## Pre-requisitos 📋

 #### Install:
-* Step One: npm install in the man folder
+* Step One: npm install in the main folder
 * Step Two: npm install in the client folder
 * Step Three: npm run dev in the main folder